Probation Violations in California

-There are two kinds of probation: formal probation and summary probation to the court.
-Formal probation requires a defendant to report regularly to the Department of Probation, summary probation does not require reporting to probation, but may require reporting to the court, such as to show proof of completion of a condition of “court probation.”
+There are two kinds of probation: formal (felony) probation and informal (misdemeanor) or “summary” probation with possible reporting to the court.
+While formal probation requires a defendant to report regularly to the Department of Probation by meeting with an assigned probation officer, summary probation does not require reporting to a probation officer, but may require reporting to the court, such as to show proof of completion of a condition of “court probation.”

 A sentencing judge will impose conditions of probation that are reasonably connected to the conduct underlying the conviction and that will be reasonably likely to further a defendant’s rehabilitation.
 The court may impose county jail as a condition of probation, generally not to exceed 365 days of custody.
 The court may also “stay” a prison sentence (in felony cases) in order to motivate compliance with probation.
 Probation is generally imposed for a 3 year or 5 year period of time.

 The violation hearing process is comprised of two or three parts: the initial hearing where the defendant is advised of the alleged grounds for the violation, a second hearing where the violation is contested at a hearing, and a third hearing where the court decides what punishment, if any, should be imposed for any proven violations of probation.

 In a felony matter, on occasion, where there are no contested factual issues, the first and third hearings are combined, making only one appearance in court necessary.